-Chipotle Chicken Enchiladas: Flour tortillas that have been filled with moist, shredded chicken are submerged in rich Enchilada sauce and then smothered in cheese for an easy, family meal worthy of any Mexican Restaurant.
+Chipotle Chicken Enchiladas: Tortillas that have been filled with moist, shredded chicken are submerged in rich Enchilada sauce and then smothered in cheese for an easy, family meal worthy of any Mexican Restaurant.
+Gluten-Free Option available.

 If you like Mexican and you like easy (seriously, if you don’t like easy–who are you?!!) these enchiladas are for you.